wtetsu/deinja/README.md

 # deinja

-deinja is a JavaScript library that converts Japanese words into the original forms.
+**deinja** is a lightweight JavaScript library that converts inflected Japanese words into their original forms.

-Since this library focuses on lightness and speed rather than accuracy, it doesn't have internal dictionary data.
-Therefore, it returns multiple **candidates**, not the sole word.
+Instead of aiming for perfect accuracy, *deinja* prioritizes speed and simplicity.
+It does **not** include internal dictionary data, which means it may return **multiple possible candidates** for each input rather than a single definitive answer.

-This library was once a part of [Mouse Dictionary](https://github.com/wtetsu/mouse-dictionary).
-It was detached from the application as a form of a portable library.
+This library was originally a component of [Mouse Dictionary](https://github.com/wtetsu/mouse-dictionary), and has since been extracted into a standalone module.

-## Install
+## Installation

 ```
 npm i deinja
 ```

-## How to use
+## Usage

 ```js
 import deinja from "deinja";